thikcafe/learn-to-code/content/blog/shallow-vs-deep-copy-in-javascript.md

 [structuredClone](https://web.dev/structured-clone/)

+*Remember*: for custom class, has to manually create copy in constructor (read Bonus in freeCodeCamp)

 **Notes**:

 *Double danger* => Nested (array & object) is dangerous (**almost data in real application is nested**), AND in JavaScript, all standard built-in object-copy operations create shallow copies rather than deep copies (**some does not look like etc Array.prototype.concat()**).